luiza177/loudness-ffmpeg/README.md

 # M4A Conversion Shell Scripts

-Shell scripts to analyze and output **EBU R 128** Loudness information of WAV and M4A files.
+Shell scripts to analyze or normalize loudness of WAV and M4A files to **EBU R 128** Specs.

 > **Only tested on MacOS as of this writing**

 ### Upcoming:
-* Loudness normalize audio files.
 * Loudness normalize with overriden targets

 ## Dependencies